Redesigning How We Work

 - OpenIDEO created the COVID-19 Business Pivot Challenge to help organizations rapidly shift their focus, redirect assets, and fill in gaps in global pandemic response efforts.

 - Another Illinois B Corp, Apologue Liqueurs, worked with a local restaurant group to provide meals to healthcare workers while also supporting the Hospitality Worker Relief Fund.

 These are just a few examples, some from within our own network.
 The global B Corp community is filled with stories like these.
 Certified B Corps have proven to be resilient and adaptable during this crisis.
-Many struggle, to be certain.
+Meanwhile, many struggle, to be certain.
 The stories are heartbreaking.
-Yet with such a vibrant, passionate, and caring community, strong company policies, incredible resources at our fingertips, and a mandate to include stakeholders in all decisions, B Corps give us hope.
+Yet with such a vibrant, passionate, and caring community, strong company policies, incredible resources at our fingertips, and a mandate to include stakeholders in all decisions, B Corps also give us hope.
 These companies are hardwired to successfully cope with this adversity, certainly better than many large, traditional companies.
 B Corps make up just one business community.
 Communities around the globe have come together like never before to help each other out during these trying times.
-Given what lies ahead, resilience and adaptation must be core to the business strategies of all organizations moving forward.
+Given what lies ahead, resilience and adaptation must likewise be core to the business strategies of all organizations moving forward.

 This pandemic has also proven how quickly the world can act with proper motivation.
 We can learn from this experience and draw from nature to redesign our social systems in ways that work for people and planet alike.